robertsledge/ActiveDirectoryLab/DomainControlllerSetup/README.md

 Here we go.
-We'll be using Server 2019 as our Domain Controller
+We'll be using Server 2019 as our Domain Controller.

 Settings as seen below.
 Keeping it friendly at 2 GB RAM, and deleted the floppy.